dev-sonnyk/portfolio-manager/README.md

 This is a console application for my investment portfolio management.
-(Requires Python 3.x, Pandas, urllib)
+(Requires Python 3.x, Pandas, urllib, requests, numPy)

+If a program doesn't run properly, make sure you "pip3 install" any libraries missing.

 Sep.6.2017 >> Google Finacne API stopped working.
 I am trying to replace real-time quote with https://www.alphavantage.co/